Episode 333 - Epicurus Disputes the Stoic View Of The Senses And Anticipations

 This week we start are continuing our series reviewing Cicero’s “Academic Questions” from an Epicurean perspective.
 We are focusing first on what is referred to as Book One, which provides an overview of the issues that split Plato’s Academy and gives us an overview of the philosophical issues being dealt with at the time of Epicurus.
 This week will continue in Section 7

-We’re going slowly through this section seven because there is so much in it, but as a general reminder, the person speaking is Lu Solus who is speaking for the stoics and what he’s doing is advocating the stoic position as to knowledge with the three main categories of positions being debated here in regard to the sensations with Les on behalf of the stoics, arguing for what they call this catalytic impression that some impressions are so clear that they are reliably true in themselves.
-The importance of that is that the academic skeptics totally deny the position that any impression can in and of itself be reliably true, and as a result, they totally oppose the idea of the stoic catalytic impression.
-As we discuss this, we need to keep in mind that Epic’s position does not agree with either of those two schools.
+We’re going slowly through this section seven because there is so much in it.
+But as a general reminder: the person speaking is Lucullus, who is speaking for the Stoics.
+What he’s doing is advocating the Stoic position as to knowledge, with the three main categories of positions being debated here in regard to the sensations.
+Lucullus, on behalf of the Stoics, argues for what they call the kataleptic impression — that some impressions are so clear that they are reliably true in themselves.
+The importance of that is that the Academic skeptics totally deny the position that any impression can in and of itself be reliably true, and as a result they totally oppose the idea of the Stoic kataleptic impression.
+As we discuss this, we need to keep in mind that Epicurus’s position does not agree with either of those two schools.
 Epicurus holds that the senses are neither right nor wrong, that judgment always is in the mind itself.

-Now, this can appear to be superficially similar to the stoic position, but the essential thing to keep in mind is that the stoics are looking for some method of holding that a certain sensation, a certain impression is so clear that it cannot be mistaken for something that is false.
-That is not the conclusion that Epicurus reaches about the senses because Epicurus is saying that no matter how close you are to an object, no matter how much you may have eliminated obstructions between you and that object, the senses are never giving you an opinion about truth.
-They are giving you raw perceptual data that your mind must process to determine what is true or false, such that truth and falsity are always in the mind and not in the sensation or the thing itself.
-The stoics are trying to find something within the thing or within the impression because they think that the universe was designed by an intelligent designer, that there is a universal reason, that there is a purpose behind everything, and that under certain circumstances you can grasp this purpose because it is written in the stars, so to speak.
+Now, this can appear to be superficially similar to the Stoic position, but the essential thing to keep in mind is that the Stoics are looking for some method of holding that a certain sensation, a certain impression, is so clear that it cannot be mistaken for something that is false.
+That is not the conclusion that Epicurus reaches about the senses.
+Epicurus is saying that no matter how close you are to an object, no matter how much you may have eliminated obstructions between you and that object, the senses are never giving you an opinion about truth.
+They are giving you raw perceptual data that your mind must process to determine what is true or false — such that truth and falsity are always in the mind and not in the sensation or the thing itself.
+The Stoics are trying to find something within the thing or within the impression because they think that the universe was designed by an intelligent designer, that there is a universal reason, that there is a purpose behind everything, and that under certain circumstances you can grasp this purpose because it is written in the stars, so to speak.

-It is written inside the thing itself and it’s our job through dialectic and through the study of logic and syllogisms and the like to find methods to identify when these impressions are true versus when they are false.
-Epicurus, of course, rejects and intelligent design orientation.
-He rejects the idea that there is anything behind the atoms causing them to form into bodies in a particular way other than the atoms themselves.
+It is written inside the thing itself, and it’s our job through dialectic and through the study of logic and syllogisms and the like to find methods to identify when these impressions are true versus when they are false.
+Epicurus, of course, rejects an intelligent-design orientation.
+He rejects the idea that there is anything behind the atoms causing them to form into bodies in a particular way, other than the atoms themselves.
 And so Epicurus is never going to look for some kind of truth within the impression itself.
-In the epicurean perspective, the senses are always necessary to test under the circumstances that are involved at a particular time in a particular place, exactly what is going on.
-You cannot look behind the phenomenon, the circumstances of your world for some kind of organizing principle that came from somewhere else, that came from a supernatural force, that came from an intelligent design.
+In the Epicurean perspective, the senses are always necessary to test — under the circumstances that are involved at a particular time in a particular place — exactly what is going on.
+You cannot look behind the phenomenon, the circumstances of your world, for some kind of organizing principle that came from somewhere else, that came from a supernatural force, that came from an intelligent design.

-That entire approach is wrong from the epicurean point of view, but the argument can get confusing and that’s why we’re going through it now to see what the stoics were trying to do and why they were right in defending the idea that knowledge is possible, but why they were fatally wrong in the method they chose to go about defending knowledge.
-When we finished last week, we had just begun Section seven and dispensed with most of what we had as the first paragraph of that, and we were about to turn to the parts of les’s argument where he was citing the example of those people who through their expertise, are able to grasp things very clearly such as the flute player who can from the first note, recognize a song and he’s going to transition from that into defending the importance of memory, both of which are things that Epicurus would endorse, but not from the direction that Lou Solus is going.
+That entire approach is wrong from the Epicurean point of view.
+But the argument can get confusing, and that’s why we’re going through it now — to see what the Stoics were trying to do, and why they were right in defending the idea that knowledge is possible, but why they were fatally wrong in the method they chose to go about defending it.
+When we finished last week, we had just begun section seven and dispensed with most of what we had as the first paragraph of that, and we were about to turn to the parts of Lucullus’s argument where he was citing the example of those people who, through their expertise, are able to grasp things very clearly — such as the flute player who can, from the first note, recognize a song — and he’s going to transition from that into defending the importance of memory, both of which are things that Epicurus would endorse, but not from the direction that Lucullus is going.
 So let’s get back into the discussion where we left it last week.
 I know Joshua had some things on his mind to say that we did not have time for last week.
 So Joshua, where are your thoughts on section seven at the moment?

 Joshua:

-Section seven, as we saw last week, Lucullus says some things about sense perception that actually quite admire.
-He says, let us begin with the senses, the judgments of which are so clear and certain that if an option were given to our nature and if some God were to ask of it, whether it is content with its own unimpaired and uncorrupted senses or whether it desires something better, I do not see what more it could ask for.
-When you’ve got sight and hearing and touch and taste and smell, you’ve got these faculties and they’re working in good order.
-You can see as well as any human can see when you can hear as well as any human can hear, it’s hard to see what more we could add to our compliment of sense faculties in order to expand our perception of nature.
-Obviously Lucullus is living in a time long before our modern sensors and spectroscopes and everything that we can do to get a sense of how much data is truly out there that we in feeble human way can’t interact with or can’t appreciate.
+Section seven, as we saw last week, has Lucullus saying some things about sense perception that I actually quite admire.
+He says: “Let us begin with the senses, the judgments of which are so clear and certain that if an option were given to our nature, and if some God were to ask of it whether it is content with its own unimpaired and uncorrupted senses, or whether it desires something better, I do not see what more it could ask for.”
+When you’ve got sight and hearing and touch and taste and smell — you’ve got these faculties and they’re working in good order — you can see as well as any human can see, you can hear as well as any human can hear.
+It’s hard to see what more we could add to our complement of sense faculties in order to expand our perception of nature.
+Obviously Lucullus is living in a time long before our modern sensors and spectroscopes and everything that we can do to get a sense of how much data is truly out there that we in our feeble human way can’t interact with or appreciate.

-It’d be great if we could sense radiation and stay away from it.
-That would be if I was going to ask the Gods for one thing from sense perception, something like that would be on my list.
-But I think for the first century BC and Lu Solis is saying, we’ve got sense perception, it’s reliable enough for our needs, at least when it is unimpaired and uncorrupted, what more could we ask for?
-And I think that’s a pretty reasonable take coming from someone who I probably disagree with on most other things.
-He does go on to say as we talked about last week, that he’s not going to try to explain away every edge case, right?
-He’s not going to be looking at the bend ore in the water or the neck of a dove.
-He’s not a man to say that everything which seems is exactly of that character of which it seems and that Epicurus, if he wants, can deal with that idea and with many others.
+It’d be great if we could sense radiation and stay away from it — that would be, if I were going to ask the gods for one thing from sense perception, something like that would be on my list.
+But I think for the first century BC, Lucullus is saying: we’ve got sense perception, it’s reliable enough for our needs at least when it is unimpaired and uncorrupted — what more could we ask for?
+And I think that’s a pretty reasonable take, coming from someone who I probably disagree with on most other things.
+He does go on to say, as we talked about last week, that he’s not going to try to explain away every edge case.
+He’s not going to be looking at the bent oar in the water or the neck of a dove.
+He’s not a man to say that everything which seems is exactly of that character of which it seems — and that Epicurus, if he wants, can deal with that idea and with many others.

 Cassius:

-Yeah, Joshua, and it’s kind of funny to discuss it in those kind of terms because impressions are exactly what is in controversy here.
-The stoics correctly sensing that you have to have some ability to rely on your senses if you’re going to come to anything firm in this world.
-By the time that the debate we’re reading was written, we’d had over a hundred years of additional experience in the rise of skepticism and the stoics properly understand the disaster that radical skepticism leads you into.
-If you know nothing if is ever true or false, the implications of that are so profoundly negative and destructive that they have to be beaten back.
-You have to be able to rely on some aspect of the way you relate to the world to live effectively at all to live happily at all.
-The stoics sense, the need for confidence in knowledge.
+Yeah, Joshua, and it’s kind of funny to discuss it in those kind of terms, because impressions are exactly what is in controversy here.
+The Stoics, correctly sensing that you have to have some ability to rely on your senses if you’re going to come to anything firm in this world — by the time that the debate we’re reading was written, we’d had over a hundred years of additional experience in the rise of skepticism, and the Stoics properly understand the disaster that radical skepticism leads you into.
+If you know nothing, if nothing is ever true or false, the implications of that are so profoundly negative and destructive that they have to be beaten back.
+You have to be able to rely on some aspect of the way you relate to the world to live effectively at all, to live happily at all.
+The Stoics sense the need for confidence in knowledge.

-The problem with the stoics is not that they sense the need for confidence and knowledge, it’s that they place their confidence in the wrong location.
-And what we’re going to see is this is kind of like book one of own ends where Cicero allows quata to speak.
-He places the epicurean argument out there in the hands of an advocate of Epicurus just as he’s placing the stoic argument here in the mouth of an advocate for stoicism.
-But you can rest assured that Cicero allows himself the last word in these arguments and he’s going to follow up on what we’re reading now with a devastating attack on the Lou Solace stoic position.
-So as we prepare for that, we can appreciate the direction that the stoics wish to go, but we have to keep in mind the inadequacy of their argument when they argue that pleasure and pain are so clear that only a lunatic would deny that there’s an ability to distinguish between the two.
-They’re absolutely right when they argue that the expertise of a flute player allows them to grasp things much faster than someone who has not practiced in it.
-They’re right and they haven’t finished the arguments that they’re largely correct about because as we move further in seven here, the next arguments relate to logic and memory and I think you have some comments about those as well.
+The problem with the Stoics is not that they sense the need for confidence in knowledge — it’s that they place their confidence in the wrong location.
+And what we’re going to see is: this is kind of like book one of On Ends, where Cicero allows Torquatus to speak.
+He places the Epicurean argument out there in the hands of an advocate of Epicurus, just as he’s placing the Stoic argument here in the mouth of an advocate for Stoicism.
+But you can rest assured that Cicero allows himself the last word in these arguments, and he’s going to follow up on what we’re reading now with a devastating attack on Lucullus’s Stoic position.
+So as we prepare for that, we can appreciate the direction that the Stoics wish to go, but we have to keep in mind the inadequacy of their argument.
+When they argue that pleasure and pain are so clear that only a lunatic would deny that there’s an ability to distinguish between the two — they’re absolutely right.
+When they argue that the expertise of a flute player allows them to grasp things much faster than someone who has not practiced in it — they’re right.
+And they haven’t finished the arguments that they’re largely correct about, because as we move further in section seven here, the next arguments relate to logic and memory, and I think you have some comments about those as well.

 Joshua: